-Weather Station software setup
+Weather Station software installation

 Getting the latest Raspberry Pi OS

-Setting up the sensing and database software.
+Setting up the Weather Station software.

 If the time is incorrect, type n and then enter the correct time in the format

 Next you will need to choose a database password.
-It can be anything you like, as it is the password for the local database on your Raspberry Pi.
+It can be anything you like, as it is the password for the local MariaDB database on your Raspberry Pi.
 Write the password down somewhere so you do not forget it.